The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for non-rotating Plane Couette Flow

 To understand how the modulation is transferred through the flow, we turn towards the streamwise velocity field itself.
 To isolate the effect of the modulation from the turbulent background fluctuations, we first average the field in the span- and stream-wise directions.
 A space-time visualization of the result in shown in the left panel of Figure \ref{fi:averagev}.
 The modulation imposed by the unsteady boundary condition can be clearly seen.
 Due to the turbulent fluctuations, the average velocities are not periodic.
 To separate the effect introduced by the periodic motion of the wall, we conduct a phase average over several of the periods simulated.
 This reduces the temporal domain to $0\leq t/T < 1$, resulting in a phase-averaged velocity field that we denote as $\bar{u}(y,t/T)$.
 We show a space-time visualization of $\bar{u}$ in the right panel of Figure \ref{fi:averagev}, where we can now clearly see how the modulation wave travels from the wall into the rest of the fluid, observing that as the distance from the wall increases, the phase lag becomes larger.

 We can decompose $\bar{u}$ in the following manner:

 where $\bar{u}_0$ is the temporally averaged velocity, and $f(y,t/T)$ denotes the periodic effect introduced by the modulation.
+This manuscript will focus on the behaviour of $f(y,t/T)$, but before we do so, we wish to mention that the behaviour of $\bar{u}_0$ is not very different from that seen in unmodulated rotating Plane Couette flow.
+While the basic symmetry is broken, it is restored on a temporally-averaged sense, and as a consequence, when we examine the behaviour of the average streamwise velocity for example, we cannot observe an asymmetry between the modulated and unmodulated wall.

-There is no a priori reason to think that $f$ cannot contain any harmonics of the fundamental modulation of period $T$, i.e. $T/2$, $T/3$, etc. However, the visualization shown in the right panel of Figure \ref{fi:averagev} indicates that the dominant temporal scale is that associated with the modulation, and not to higher harmonics.
-This is further confirmed by Fourier analysis, which shows that the first harmonic has an amplitude that is a factor $10-300$ times smaller than the first fundamental, depending on the distance to the wall.
+Returning to $f$, there is no a priori reason to think that it cannot contain any harmonics of the fundamental modulation of period $T$, i.e. $T/2$, $T/3$, etc. However, the visualization shown in the right panel of Figure \ref{fi:averagev} indicates that the dominant temporal scale is that associated with the modulation, and not to higher harmonics.
+This is further confirmed by Fourier analysis, which shows that the second harmonic has an amplitude that is a factor $10-300$ times smaller than the first fundamental, depending on the distance to the wall.

 Therefore, we use the ansatz that $f$ has the following functional dependence:

 where $A_u$ is the amplitude response, and $\phi_{d}$ the phase lag, both of which are dependent on the distance to the wall.
 To determine the values of these quantities we use two methods.
 The first is to simply take a Fourier transform of $f$, and determine $\phi_{d}$ and $A_u$ from the results of this transform.
 We truncate $\phi_d$ when the amplitude of the Fourier mode is smaller than $10^{-3}$ for reasons that will become apparent below.
 For comparison purposes, we also follow \cite{VerschoofRubenA2018PdTt}, and determine the phase-delay using the peak of the cross-correlation between the wall-velocity and $f$.
 We show the results obtained from both methods in the top panels of Figure \ref{fig:phaselag} for values of $Wo$ in the (26,200) range.
 We have also added dashed lines which represent the exact solution for Stokes' oscillating laminar boundary layer, $\phi_{d}=(y~Wo)/\sqrt{2}$.